bxparks/rpn83p/USER_GUIDE.md

 This guide assumes that you already know to use an RPN calculator.
 In particular, the RPN83P implements the traditional RPN system used by Hewlett-Packard calculators such as the HP-12C, HP-15C, and the HP-42S.
-(The RPN83P does not use the newer RPN system used by the HP-48SX.)
+(The RPN83P does not use the newer RPN system used by the HP-48 series and other similar HP calculators.)

 It is beyond the scope of this document to explain how to use an RPN calculator.
 One way to learn is to download the [Free42](https://thomasokken.com/free42/)